 AllModesSharedScreen is set to

-False, then when you personalize the Web Clipping portlet at runtime, the text displayed on the page may be distorted.
+false, then when you edit the Web Clipping portlet at runtime, the text displayed on the page may be distorted.

 RenderPortletInIFrame is set to

-True to display the Web Clipping in its own iFrame in the View mode.
+true to display the Web Clipping in its own inline frame (IFRAME) in the View mode.

 Note:To clip SSL-enabled web sites, you must add certificates of those sites to the certificate store.
 You are not required to add certificates of SSL-enabled web sites that use Equifax, VeriSign, or Cybertrust certificates because these certificates are included in the default certificate store.